geovedi/book-notes/1991/the-silva-mind-control-method.notes.md

   - Early experiences with hypnosis revealed peculiar time perceptions.
   - Shifting meditative orientation affects the perception of time.
 - Higher Intelligence, Faith, and Communication:
-  - The author alludes to Higher Intelligence, a distinct concept from the conventional notion of God.
+  - José alludes to Higher Intelligence, a distinct concept from the conventional notion of God.
   - The universe's efficiency and accountability underscore the absence of waste.
   - Distinct purposes underlie communication with Higher Intelligence and God.
   - A spectrum of intelligence spans from inanimate entities to a divine deity.
-  - The author advocates for scientific engagement with varied levels of intelligence.
+  - José advocates for scientific engagement with varied levels of intelligence.
   - The subsequent ideas venture into the realm of speculation, grounded in faith.
 - Evolution of Brain and Mind:
   - The evolutionary phase of brain development has recently concluded.
   - The focus has now shifted towards cultivating the mind.
   - Psychic abilities are poised to become commonplace as the mind continues to evolve.
-  - The author's perspective on the world's ongoing evolution of truth and reality.
+  - José's perspective on the world's ongoing evolution of truth and reality.
 - Diverse Perspectives Among Mind Control Graduates:
-  - It is important to note that Mind Control graduates may diverge from the author's viewpoints.
+  - It is important to note that Mind Control graduates may diverge from José's viewpoints.
   - For instance, varied dietary choices, such as vegetarianism, emerge among graduates.
   - Preferences and beliefs can markedly differ among the Mind Control community.